Loading

 Complex cores manufactured using two systems: Hot Box and Cold Box.
 Ceramic and silica sand cores ensure accurate internal channels and cavities, even for highly intricate geometries.

-Two molding processes for brass and copper: Green Sand and Permanent Mold.
-Each method selected to optimize part quality, dimensional accuracy, and output for brass and copper alloys.
+Two molding processes for brass and bronze: Green Sand and Permanent Mold.
+Each method selected to optimize part quality, dimensional accuracy, and output for brass and bronze alloys.

 Controlled cooling rates to achieve target microstructure and mechanical properties.
 Sand separation and reclamation systems minimize waste and ensure sand quality for reuse in subsequent production cycles.